dsnsgithub/sdghackathon/README.md

 # Coding for SDG 2023 Hackathon Submission

-## This project won Top 3 in the [Coding for SDG 2023 Hackathon](https://devpost.com/software/recycling-game-ijznvb?ref_content=my-projects-tab&ref_feature=my_projects).

 ![screenshot](https://github.com/dsnsgithub/sdghackathon/blob/main/hackathon.PNG?raw=true)

+## Background Information
+This project won Top 3 in the [Coding for SDG 2023 Hackathon](https://devpost.com/software/recycling-game-ijznvb?ref_content=my-projects-tab&ref_feature=my_projects).
+The topic of the hackathon was UN SDG #13 Climate Action, with the hackathon hosting 91 participants.

 ## Intro:
-The topic of the hackathon was UN SDG #13 Climate Action.

 One part of reducing the amount of greenhouse gases in the air is to recycle correctly.
 Less plastic created = less oil burned = better for the enviroment.